AlexKehl/nvim-basic-ide/taskell.md

 ## To Do

-- Fix react props passing autocompletion
+- Json errors lsp when schema enabled

 ## Doing

 ## Done

+- Fix react props passing autocompletion